-A. This Agreement shall commence upon the effective date of this Agreement and shall continue in full force and effect through August 31, 2024 (Initial Term), unless earlier terminated or extended as provided in this Agreement.

-B. AUTHORITY, at its sole discretion, may elect to extend the term of this Agreement for an additional twenty-four (24) months commencing September 1, 2024, and continuing through August 31, 2026 ("Option Term"), and thereupon require CONSULTANT to continue to provide services, and otherwise perform, in accordance with Exhibit A and at the rates set forth in Article 5, Payment."

-C. AUTHORITY's election to extend this Agreement beyond the Initial Term shall not diminish its right to terminate the Agreement for AUTHORITY's convenience or CONSULTANT's default as provided elsewhere in this Agreement.
-The "maximum term" of this Agreement shall be the period extending from commencement through August 31, 2026, which period encompasses the Initial Term and Option Term.
+- A. This Agreement shall commence upon execution by both parties, and shall continue in full force and effect through August 31, 2024 (Initial Term), unless earlier terminated or extended as provided in this Agreement. - B. AUTHORITY, at its sole discretion, may elect to extend the term of this Agreement up to an additional twelve (12) months, commencing September 1, 2024, and continuing through August 31, 2025 (Option Term), and thereupon require CONSULTANT to continue to provide services, and otherwise perform, in accordance with Exhibit A, entitled "Scope of Work," and at the rates set forth in Article 5, "Payment." - C. AUTHORITY's election to extend the Agreement beyond the Initial Term shall not diminish its right to terminate the Agreement for AUTHORITY's convenience or CONSULTANT's default as provided elsewhere in this Agreement.
+The "maximum term" of this Agreement shall be the period extending through August 31, 2025, which period encompasses the Initial Term and Option Term.